Skip to content

 MVC Project home

-The project template includes a folder for static files, including pictures, CSS, and JavaScript files.
-Static files are served using a catch-all route, reading files whose path, relative to the static folder, matches the URL path of the request.
+The project template includes a folder for static files, such as images, CSS, and JavaScript files.
+Static files are served using a catch-all route that reads files whose paths, relative to the static folder, match the URL path of the request.

-For example, if the static folder contains the file scripts/example.js, web requests at http://localhost:44777/scripts/example.js will be resolved with this file and related information.
-When handling static files, BlackSheep automatically takes care of several details:
+For example, if the static folder contains the file scripts/example.js, an HTTP GET web request to http://localhost:44777/scripts/example.js will resolve to this file and its related information.
+When serving static files, BlackSheep automatically handles several tasks:

-• it handles the ETag response header, If-None-Match request header and HTTP 304 Not Modified responses if files don't change on the file system
+• It manages the ETag response header, the If-None-Match request header, and HTTP 304 Not Modified responses when files remain unchanged on the file system.

-Try to add a file to the static folder, and download it writing the path in your browser.
+Add a file to the static folder and access it by entering its path in your browser.

-Relative paths are supported, but only files inside the root static folder are served, it is not possible to download files outside of the static folder (it would be a security issue if it worked otherwise!).
-Additionally, BlackSheep only handles certain file extensions: by default only the most common file extensions used in web applications.
-Paths starting with "/" are always considered absolute paths starting from the root of the website.
+Relative paths are supported, but only files within the root static folder are served.
+It is not possible to download files outside of the static folder, as this would pose a security risk.
+Additionally, BlackSheep only handles certain file extensions by default, specifically the most common ones used in web applications.
+Paths starting with '/' are always treated as absolute paths starting from the root of the website.

 Strategy for application settings